-- 2.6 A "distribution" is defined by section 829 as every description of distribution of a company's assets to its members, whether in cash or otherwise, subject to the following exceptions: - (a) an issue of shares as fully or partly paid bonus shares; - (b) the reduction of share capital; - (i) by extinguishing or reducing the liability of any of the members on any of the company's shares in respect of share capital not paid up; or - (ii) by repaying paid up share capital; - (c) the redemption or purchase of any of the company's own shares out of capital (including the proceeds of any fresh issue of shares) or out of unrealised profits in accordance with Chapter 3, 4 or 5 of Part 18; and - (d) a distribution of assets to members of the company on its winding-up. - 2.6A The above statutory definition is wide.
-The case law, which is as applicable to the question of whether a distribution under section 829 has been made as it is to the question of whether there has been a return of capital, is clear that it does not matter what label is put on a transaction.
-It is its purpose and substance that matters.
-In particular an undervalue transaction with a shareholder or sister company is capable of being a distribution, because it involves in substance an element of gift to the transferee.
-However, the state of mind of those orchestrating an undervalue transaction may be relevant.
-It would be necessary to consider what advice they took, how they tested the market and how the actual terms were negotiated whether the transaction and terms were arrived at because the other party was a shareholder or sister company. - 2.6B It should be noted that when considering the state of mind of those orchestrating the transaction, it is not a matter of whether they explicitly intended to effect a distribution, but whether the intended substance of the transaction is something that, regardless of its label, is a distribution, eg, knowingly transferring an asset at undervalue to a shareholder.
-For the application of this principle to intragroup loans on off-market terms see paragraph 9.55 below. - 2.6C The definition of a distribution refers to distributions of assets, but it is clear that a distribution can arise from the assumption of a liability if the company does not receive consideration of the same amount.
-That is because the liability commits the company to transfer assets at a future date and its assets are therefore reduced when entering into the commitment. - 2.6D In October 2014, ICAEW issued TECH16/14 Guidance on donations by a company to its parent charity.
-This provides guidance on the status under company law of charitable donations made by a company to its parent that is a registered charity.
-It concludes, based on the illustrative circumstances which it describes, that such payments are distributions as a matter of law and therefore can be lawfully made only out of distributable profits.
+- 2.6 A 'distribution' is defined by section 829 as every description of distribution of a company's assets to its members, whether in cash or otherwise, subject to the following exceptions: - (a) an issue of shares as fully or partly paid bonus shares; - (b) the reduction of share capital; - (i) by extinguishing or reducing the liability of any of the members on any of the company's shares in respect of share capital not paid up; or - (ii) by repaying paid up share capital; - (c) the redemption or purchase of any of the company's own shares out of capital (including the proceeds of any fresh issue of shares) or out of unrealised profits in accordance with Chapter 3, 4 or 5 of Part 18; and - (d) a distribution of assets to members of the company on its winding-up. - 2.6A The above statutory definition is wide.
+The case law, which is applicable both to the question of whether a distribution under section 829 has been made and the question of whether there has been a return of capital1, is clear that it does not matter what label is put on a transaction2.
+It is its purpose and substance that matters3.
+In particular an undervalue transaction with a shareholder or sister company is capable of being a distribution, because it involves in substance an element of gift to the transferee4.
+However, the state of mind of those orchestrating an undervalue transaction may be relevant3.
+It would be necessary to consider what advice they took, how they tested the market and how the actual terms were